aomsin2526/BadHTAB/README.md

 Log will be stored at <b>/dev_hdd0/BadHTAB.txt</b>

+1. Plug your pico into your PS3 USB port.
-1. Run BadHTAB
+2. Run BadHTAB
-2. You will hear one short triple beep, this mean exploit started.
+3. You will hear one short triple beep, this mean exploit started.
-3. Then glitching process will start, led of your pico will turn on and blink briefly.
+4. Then glitching process will start, led of your pico will turn on and blink briefly.
 You will hear beep few times every seconds.
-4. If beep simply stop or console shut off, glitching fails. <b>Reboot and try again</b>.
+5. If beep simply stop or console shut off, glitching fails. <b>Reboot and try again</b>.
 This process may take hours to succeed.
-5. If you hear short triple beep, short wait, then triple beep again multiple times.
+6. If you hear short triple beep, short wait, then triple beep again multiple times.
 This mean glitch succeeded.
-6. It will patch lv1, install hvcall then do what you configured at previous section.
+7. It will patch lv1, install hvcall then do what you configured at previous section.
-7. If "Boot lv2/OtherOS" are used, it should happen now.
+8. If "Boot lv2/OtherOS" are used, it should happen now.
-8. If "Boot lv2/OtherOS" aren't used, exploit will exit.
+9. If "Boot lv2/OtherOS" aren't used, exploit will exit.
 You will hear 5 seconds long beep then stop.
-9. You should return to XMB now.
+10. You should return to XMB now.
 Enjoy the exploit!